 On your best day, you are a waterer and a planter (1 Corinthians 3:6).
 You or the counselor cannot change anyone.
 Only the Lord can bring change, and it is not a guarantee that He will do what you want Him to do during the counseling season.

 Counseling is the season you chose for change.
-You may have a spouse or child or friend you want to see change.
+You may have a spouse or child or friend you want to see transform.
 That is your thought for them.
 It is your idea; it is your hope.
-It is not a bad hope, but it is yours.
+It is not a wrong aim, but it is yours.

 It might not be the Lord’s will to change them now or at all.
 You must adjust your heart accordingly.
 The mind of the Lord on these matters is not ours to understand (Deuteronomy 29:29).
 His ways are far superior to ours (Isaiah 55:8-9).

 The question for you is whether you will be okay if you do not receive the change you hoped for during counseling.
 There is grace for an unexpected or undesired outcome to your circumstances.

-Assess yourself: Will you be okay if the Lord chooses to not bring the change you hope for?
+Assess yourself: Will you be okay if the Lord chooses not to bring the change you hope?

 Lazarus has died, and for your sake I am glad that I was not there, so that you may believe. – John 11:14-15

-I have lost one wife and two children through an adulterous affair.
-I lost two brothers through murder.
-I have lost a dad to drunkenness.
+I have lost one wife and two children through an adulterous affair, two brothers through murder, and a dad to drunkenness.
 I say this to say that you may not get what you want.

 But there is one thing I know: the Lord is good.
 That is not pie-in-the-sky dreaming or bumper sticker theology.
-It is a truth that is branded on the hearts of all those who have experienced God in the crucible of suffering (John 12:24; Daniel 3:25).
+It is a truth that the Bible brands in the hearts of all those who have experienced God in the crucible of suffering (John 12:24; Daniel 3:25).